timopaehrisch/slimnode/README.md

-# Slim node - set up Bitcoin and Lightning node with a few commands
+# SlimNode - Set up minimalistic Bitcoin and Lightning node with a few steps

-This guide explains how to set up a Bitcoin and a Lightning node on a VPS (Virtual Private Server).
+This guide explains how to set up a Bitcoin and a Lightning node on a VPS (Virtual Private Server), but the script should also work on a Raspberry Pi.

 The following components can be installed:

-* bitcoind (Bitcoin core)
+* bitcoind (Pruned Bitcoin core)
 * lightningd (Core Lightning - CLN)
 * lnd (Lightning Network Daemon)
 * RTL (Ride The Lightning)
 * VPN access via WireGuard

 There are plenty of VPS providers out there, for about $5/month you can rent a VPS that’s more than enough for our purposte.
-Look for similar specs:
+Look for specs like these:

     8 GB RAM
-    100 GB SSD
+    100 GB Disk Storage
     Ubuntu 22.04 or 24.04

 6 GB of RAM is fine too, but you shouldn’t go much lower than 80 GB of storage.
-Ubuntu 22.04 or 24.04 is mandatory.
+Ubuntu 22.04 or 24.04 is mandatory, I found the latest version easier to handle.

 I did this project, because I wanted to get rid of my Raspberry Pi at home.
 It's shaky hardware and I encountered quite same fails due to errors on the hard disk resulting in a broken blockchain, so I had to download everything again - which can take several weeks, especially if you do it via Tor.
-Also, I wasn't happy with most node distributions, which can be tricky to debug, if you run into problems.
-Also, the load on my Raspberry Pis was usually very high due to status scripts that run every few seconds to display information about the blockchain, the channel count a.s.o..
-However, this data is only interesting every now and then, so no need to stress the system all the time.
-Slim node is the opposite to rich menu-driven node distributions, I tried to keep the system simple and clean, and easy to debug.
+Also, I wasn't happy with most node distributions, which can be tricky to debug, if you run into problems, e.g. synchronisation stops.
+Also, the load on my Raspberry Pis was usually very high due to status scripts that run every few seconds to display information about the blockchain, the channel count etc..
+This data is only interesting every now and then, so no need to stress the system all the time.
+SlimNode is the opposite to rich menu-driven node distributions, I tried to keep the system simple and clean, and easy to debug, with log files in obvious places and not spread across multiple mount points.

-Turns out: You can run a Bitcoin node and two Lightning nodes on the same tiny VPS without problems (unless you open a vast amount of channels).
+Turns out: You can run a Bitcoin node and two Lightning nodes on the same tiny VPS without problems, if you cut out the noise (unless you open a vast amount of channels).

 # Installation